CandyCoded/ARFoundation-Components/README.md

 1. Check that the scene is in the **Build Settings** window.
 1. Change the build platform in the **Build Settings** window to **iOS**.
+1. In the **XR Plug-in Managment** panel, make sure to enable the ARKit plug-in providers.
 1. In the **Player Settings** panel, make sure following settings are correct:

 | Setting                        | Value                         | Description                                                                              |